You want smart political talk without the meltdowns?

 This is the ad you put out ironically yesterday.

-And where is Kathy Hokel?
+And where is Kathy Hochl?

 It's not the role of the governor to make those local decisions.

-Focal even refuses to admit that cashless bail is driving up crime and putting New York families in danger.
+Hochl even refuses to admit that cashless bail is driving up crime and putting New York families in danger.

-He's he's released in his own recognizance.
+He's released in his own recognizance.

-That guy was charged with second degree murder.
+That guy was charged with second-degree murder.

 It's since been dropped because of the public outcry.

-And but he was sent to Rikers Island, one of the worst prisons ever to be sent to.
+But he was sent to Rikers Island, one of the worst prisons ever to be sent to.

 So explain how that is explain the logic behind that, Congressman.